 string

-TypeScript/JavaScript (via bun) or Python (via uv) — inline code or named reference to .archon/scripts/.
+TypeScript/JavaScript (via bun) or Python (via uv) — inline code or named reference.
+Packaged workflows resolve named scripts only from their own scripts/; legacy workflows use shared script directories.
 Stdout captured as $nodeId.output.
 Requires runtime: bun or runtime: uv.
 Optional deps (uv only) and timeout (ms, default 120000).
 See Script Nodes

 loop